 Summary (from the publisher) When Astrid’s mother, a beautiful, headstrong poet, murders a former lover and is imprisoned for life, Astrid becomes one of the thousands of foster children in Los Angeles.
 As she navigates this new reality, Astrid finds strength in her unshakable certainty of her own worth and her unfettered sense of the absurd.

 Why I liked it: You know you’ve read a truly great book when you’re struggling with questions long after polishing off the last chapter.
-My lingering questions have to do with Ingrid.
-Are people born bad?
-Or are their personalities warped by mental illness?
+My lingering nature vs. nurture questions have to do with Ingrid.
+Are some people inherently evil?

 Next to Hannibal Lector, Ingrid one of the most frightening villains I’ve come across in a long time.
 She’s cold, manipulative, egotistical and completely devoid of empathy for others.
-She had no qualms about making Astrid aware of how burdened she was by motherhood, leaving her feeling about as wanted as a weed in a flower patch.
+She has no qualms about making Astrid aware of the burdens of motherhood.
+Boy does that bring back memories.

 And just when I thought this morally-blind character couldn’t get any more despicable – she’d take her narcissism to a whole new level!
 Just for shits and giggles, she would get her poetic juices flowing by writing a laundry list of horrible ways to torment people, like “give a homeless man fake money and make sure he thanks you profusely.”
 Or “convince a depressed person to commit suicide.”
 Seriously?!?
 Does this sound like a woman who is capable of redemption?
 I sincerely doubt it.